-Checkoff: Write code that continually cycles through the pattern $R, RG, G, GB, B, RB, ALL_OFF$ where RG means the red and green LED should be on at the same time.
+Checkoff: Write code that cycles through the pattern $R, RG, G, GB, B, RB, ALL_OFF^3$ whenever the button is pressed.
 Show your completed program to an instructor for checkoff.
 I suggest that you put all of the code for this question in single function that you continually call from the loop function.
 That way you can easily comment it out when you work on the next part of this lab, without having to delete any code.